Anti-Turkish sentiment: Serbia

 During the Great Eastern Crisis more than 10,000 Muslims, including Turks, were forced to left the territory of the Serbian Principality in 1862.

 Bosnian War

 Ratko Mladić, Radovan Karadžić's military chief and fellow convicted criminal of genocide, crimes against humanity and war crimes, described the conquest of Srebrenica and the ensuing massacre as an opportunity for "the Serbs to avenge themselves on the Turks".

 On July 11, 1995, the town of Srebrenica fell to the Bosnian Serb Army.
 Its commander Ratko Mladić made his infamous statement at the same day, which has been used against him during International Criminal Tribunal for the former Yugoslavia, while he and his entourage posing for cameras with the town in the background:

 Here we are, on July 11, 1995, in Serb Srebrenica.
 On the eve of yet another great Serb holiday, we give this town to the Serb people as a gift.
 Finally, after the Rebellion against the Dahis, the time has come to take revenge on the Turks in this region.

+Turkish-on-Turkish prejudice and discrimination

+A medium documented prejudice and hostility (and counter hostility) between the so-called White Turks and so-called Black Turks has long existed in Turkish society ever since the founding of the Turkish state in 1923.
+However these tensions escalated in the 1990s when the religious rural class began to appear in the urban centers and show a different image of the so-called "secular country."

+The Europeanized urban class termed the influx of the religious rural class as an "invasion."